-To get the most out of these games, a good mid-level machine will have a dual or quad-core CPU that can handle multi threads – something that’s essential for RTS games with numerous sprites on the screen at once.
+To get the most out of these games, a good mid-level machine will have a dual or quad-core CPU that can handle multi-threads – something that’s essential for RTS games with numerous sprites on the screen at once or titles with a demanding amount of effects being thrown at any given time.

 At the moment, Intel’s 8th-gen CPUs lead the field in terms of clock speeds, but if you want to do video work when you’re not playing games, for example, we’d recommend looking at processors from AMD’s Ryzen or Threadripper ranges.